Table of Contents

 What to consider from a tax perspective?

 The vesting period of options also has implications from the tax perspective.
-Namely, in order for an option to be exercised tax-free, the vesting period must be at least three years.
-The exercise of the option after three years is not considered a fringe benefit, which means that the employer does not incur tax liability.
+Namely, the vesting period must be at least three years for an option to be exercised tax-free.
+The exercise of the option after three years is not considered a fringe benefit, meaning the employer does not incur a tax liability.

 However, in the future, the employee will incur income tax liability from the transfer of securities.
 The employee’s gain or loss from the transfer of securities (acquired shareholding) is calculated as the difference between the sale price and the acquisition cost.

 The exercise of the option before the expiry of three years as of the granting of the option is considered a fringe benefit, and the employer has to pay taxes on the fringe benefit.

 As an exception, the acquisition of the holding constituting the underlying to which the option refers to the extent that corresponds to the proportion of the time of keeping the option before the entire holding in the employer or a company that belongs to the same group as the employer is transferred (the so-called full exit situation), or prior the incapacity for work or death of the employee, is not considered a fringe benefit.
 In practice, this means that the option agreements concluded with employees have a vesting period of at least three years.

 In conclusion, options can be a good way to motivate and retain employees, but both the employer and the employee should also consider the legal and tax aspects of options.